ruizj3/pills_backend/README.md

 Run `bundle install` and `rail s` to start.

-This should go to `http://localhost:3000` as the host.
+This should go to `http://localhost:3000` as the host..